jeremiekounoudji/edc-ai/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Libraries Included

+This project comes with the following libraries pre-configured:

+- [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework
+- [HeroUI](https://www.heroui.com/) - Beautiful, fast and modern React UI library
+- [Framer Motion](https://www.framer.com/motion/) - A production-ready motion library for React
+- [React Icons](https://react-icons.github.io/react-icons/) - Popular icons as React components

+## HeroUI Configuration

+HeroUI has been configured with the `HeroUIProvider` in `app/layout.tsx`.
+You can start using HeroUI components immediately in your components.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: